Table of contents

 Property Median price Δ MoM Δ QoQ Δ Annual Δ

-The Adelaide property market remains one of the country's top performing markets rising for the eighth consecutive quarter bringing prices to a record high.
+The Adelaide property market was one of the country's top performing markets and after stalling a little at the beginning 2025, Adelaide property values are increasing again, bringing prices to a record high.

-The comparative affordability of the city’s homes saw prices defy the significant increase in interest rates since May 2022, but this affordability gap is now disappearing.
+The city’s homes were comparatively affordable, helping prices defy the period of rising interest rates, but this affordability gap is now disappearing.

 Perth's median property price